ozekik/mathesis/docs/usage/natural-deduction.md

 ## Introduction

-In mathesis, a state of a natural deduction proof and its subproofs consists of (sub)proof's available premises and conclusion at a step.
+In mathesis, a state of a natural deduction proof and its subproofs consists of the (sub)proof's available premises and conclusion at a step.
 A state is displayed as `<premises> ⇒ <conclusion>`.
 Intuitively, the formulas on the left side of `⇒` are what to come to the upper part of the final (sub)proof, and those on the right side of `⇒` are what to come to the lower part of the final (sub)proof.